Bill Cardille: Chiller Theater

-After years of hosting many other local shows on WIIC (at a time where local stations often produced a significant amount of local programming), Cardille became host of the show for which he is probably best known: Chiller Theatre, a late night Saturday program that showed horror and science fiction films.
+After years of hosting many other local shows on WIIC (at a time when local stations often produced a significant amount of local programming), Cardille became host of the show for which he is probably best known: Chiller Theatre, a late night Saturday program that showed horror and science fiction films.
 The show earned him his nickname "Chilly Billy."
 Unlike some horror movie hosts, Cardille did not take on the persona of a horror movie styled character.
 "Chilly Billy" was an extension of his own personality.
 Wry, wisecracking and conversational, Cardille went as much for a light comedic feel as he did presenting the movies.
 The program aired from 1964 until its cancellation in 1983, and had been so popular it kept Saturday Night Live off the air in Pittsburgh for five years.
 Joe Flaherty, a Pittsburgh native, acknowledges this show as an influence in the creation of the popular "Monster Chiller Horror Theatre" sketches on SCTV.
 Flaherty's Count Floyd, however, was a comedic variation on Bela Lugosi's Dracula, forever frustrated his horror films were never particularly frightening.
 Count Floyd's Dracula-like appearance may have been based on "E-Gor," host of KDKA-TV's earlier late night horror film show "The 13th Hour," which ran from 1958 to 1959.
 He was played by veteran KDKA announcer George Eisenhauer.